A Study of Experimental Stereotactic Body Radiation Therapy (radiation treatment in a shorter amount of time) For Prostate Cancer

 - Completion of all items of the EPIC-26 which will be data entered at registration 60 days prior to registration

 - Only English, Spanish, and French-speaking patients are eligible to participate

 - Definitive clinical or radiologic evidence of metastatic disease; no nodal involvement or evidence of metastatic disease allowed as defined by screening of the pelvis and a bone scan or sodium fluoride PET scan

 - Definitive T3 disease on MRI

-- Prior systemic chemotherapy for the study cancer; note that prior chemotherapy for a different cancer is allowable; must be off treatment for at least 3 years; [applicable only to studies that incorporate systemic therapy]
+- Prior systemic chemotherapy for the study cancer; note that prior chemotherapy for a different cancer is allowable; must be off treatment for at least 3 years

 - Prior radiotherapy to the region of the study cancer that would result in overlap of radiation therapy fields